Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Results

 \subsection{Bandpower errors and covariance matrix}

 We obtain the bandpower covariance matrix ${\bf C}_{\rm Stat}$ using the \howmanysimulations{} Set-B \agora{} simulations (see \S\ref{sec_ymaps_power_spectrum}) for MV, \cibfree, and the cross-power spectrum between the two.
-Since the tSZ power spectrum is dominated by massive clusters that remain unmasked in this analysis, we expect the errors to be non-Gaussian leading to off-diagonal correlations in the covariance matrix.
+Since the tSZ power spectrum is dominated by massive clusters that remain unmasked in this analysis, we expect the errors to be non-Gaussian leading to off-diagonal correlations in the covariance matrix \citep{seljak00}.
 The non-Gaussian \agora{} simulations should properly capture these correlations and also the sample variance from the tSZ signal.
+However, we note that \agora{} is a single simulation; consequently, it does not capture uncertainties arising from the underlying cosmological model or from baryonic physics, nor does it account for the possible dependence of baryonic processes on cosmology.
 We also compute the systematic covariance matrix, ${\bf C}_{\rm Sys}$, using the methods and results from Appendix~\ref{sec_sys_errors}.
 Specifically, we compute ${\bf C}_{\rm Sys}$ for calibration errors, CMB, CIB, kSZ and radio using the scatter shown as bands in Fig.~\ref{ymap_spectra_data_simulations_sys_checks_plus_errors}.
 The total covariance matrix is then

 and we show the square root of the diagonal of the total (black) and the individual components (Stat - gray; CMB - \cmbresidualcolour; CIB - \cibresidualcolour; kSZ - \kszresidualcolour; Radio - \radioresidualcolour; Calib - purple) in the lower panels of Fig.~\ref{ymap_spectra_data_simulations_sys_checks_plus_errors} for MV (left), \cibfree{} (middle), and MV $\times$ \cibfree{} (right).
 For illustrative purposes, we enhance the systematic error due to CMB by $\times5$ to demonstrate the relative size of error as a function of scale.
 We note that the large scales are dominated by the statistical errors (mainly the sample variance) and the systematics errors become comparable to the statistical errors on small scales.
 The systematic errors are highly correlated between adjacent bins and this is taken into account in the covariance matrix.